-DSpaces uses JPEG as format for thumbnails.
-While JPEG doesn't support transparency, PDF, PNG and other formats does.
+DSpace uses the JPEG format for thumbnails.
+While JPEG doesn't support transparency, PDF, PNG and other formats do.
 As those formats are used as outgoing material in DSpace, DSpace has to care about transparency during the generation of the thumbnails.
-In combination of special versions of ImageMagick and Ghostscript it may occur, that completely transparent areas will become black.
-As solution ImageMagick recommends to flatten images extracted from PDFs before they are stored as JPEG.
-Since DSpace 5.2 the ImageMagick media filter flatten thumbnails extracted from PDFs.
-If you run in to problems you lead back to flattening of the extracted images, you can switch the flattening off by setting the following property in dspace.cfg to false:
+In combinations of specific versions of ImageMagick and Ghostscript it may occur that completely transparent areas will become black.
+As a solution ImageMagick recommends to flatten images extracted from PDFs before they are stored as JPEG.

+Since DSpace 5.2 the ImageMagick media filter flattens thumbnails extracted from PDFs.
+If you run into problems caused by flattening of the extracted images, you can switch the flattening off by setting the following property in dspace.cfg to false:
-'''

 org.dspace.app.mediafilter.ImageMagickThumbnailFilter.flatten = false

-'''